 A lung infection occurs when a dangerous microbe, such as a bacterium or a virus, gets into the lungs and causes damage.
-The severity of a lung infection can range from mild to life threatening.
+The symptoms depend on the type of infection but may include shortness of breath, coughing, and fever.

 Although most types of lung infection are treatable and most people recover, these infections are also very dangerous.
 This is especially the case for infants, older adults, and people with lung disease or a weak immune system.